 - Query History—The bottom line uses blue to show time periods with DNS query history available.

 Click on the domain events or DNS changes icons to see details.
 A panel opens to show events, grouped by resource record type and date.
-If there is more than one event for the selected period, the icon will show the number of events it has.
+If the view displays more than one event for the selected period, the icon shows the number of available events.

 - Person—Domain registration date.